-FINANCES
+STUDENT FINANCES

-- Tuition and fees are due and payable in full by the first day of classes each semester.
-Students are expected to meet this due date and make payment in full. - 2.
-For students who cannot pay their accounts in full at the first of each semester, a deferred payment system can be negotiated with the Business Office, whereby the fees and one-third of the tuition, board and room charges are paid at the beginning of the semester, one-third mid-semester, and one-third fifteen days before final examinations. - Carrying charges are assessed to any unpaid balance after the Friday of the first full week of classes at the rate of one and one-half percent per month. - 4.
-Students failing to meet the payment schedule will not be eligible to continue in classes and a student whose account falls ten days in arrears may be suspended from classes or from school. - A student must clear his previous account before starting classes in an ensuing semester. - Payment of account policy applies to those qualifying for V.A. benefits. - The College reserves the right to assign delinquent accounts to an agency for collection.
+Tuition and fees are due and payable in full by the first day of classes each semester.
+Students are expected to meet this due date and make payment in full.

+For students who cannot pay their accounts in full at the first of each semester, a deferred payment system can be negotiated with the Business Office, whereby the fees and one-third of the tuition, board and room charges are paid at the beginning of the semester, one-third mid-semester, and one-third fifteen days before final examinations.

+Carrying charges are assessed to any unpaid balance after the Friday of the first full week of classes at the rate of one and one-half percent per month.

+Students failing to meet the payment schedule will not be eligible to continue in classes and a student whose account falls ten days in arrears may be suspended from classes or from school.

+A student must clear his previous account before starting classes in an ensuing semester.

+Payment of account policy applies to those qualifying for V.A.

+benefits.

+The College reserves the right to assign delinquent accounts to an 7. agency for collection.
+Any collection charges are added to the student's account.
 Failure to respond could effect the individual's credit rating.

+Student's account must be paid in full in order to receive transcripts